evoth/midi-vision/README.md

 # Midi Vision
-Visualize any MIDI file as a chorus of colorful lines!
+A browser-based tool to intuitively visualize the shape of a melody found in any MIDI file as a chorus of colorful lines!

 ## Website
 See it in action at https://midi.ethanvoth.com!